 - Specialized Group Homes

 - Contact Us

 We believe in brighter futures in Kentucky.
-Whenever possible, Key Assets seeks to provide services to children and families in their home or at our offices.
-However, when children and young people cannot be safely maintained in their homes and are removed from their families and taken into care for a variety of reasons, Key Assets seeks to provide structured, community based options for these complex young people.
-We believe that by placing children in community placements (specialized group homes) that are well equipped to tackle trauma – within a therapeutic environment –children and young people can experience life to their fullest potential.
+Whenever possible, Key Assets Kentucky seeks to provide services to children, adults and families in their home or at our office.
+However, when children and young people cannot be safely maintained in their homes and are removed from their families and placed into Kentucky’s foster care system, Key Assets’ Children in Community Care program provides structured, community based options for these young people.
+We believe that by placing children in community placements (specialized group homes) that are well equipped to tackle complex needs in addition to trauma – within a therapeutic environment –children and young people can experience life to their fullest potential.

 If you have any questions, please don’t hesitate to get in touch

 For the 6th consecutive year children’s services group Core Assets has once again been named as one of Britain’s best […]